The Phenomenon of Policy Churn: Additional Results and Ablations

 Throughout the paper we treated policy change as an unexpected phenomenon.
 However, some amount of policy change is inherent to all RL algorithms.
 Value-based methods, in particular, are based on dynamic programming, which has at its core two operations: policy evaluation and policy improvement.
 Since by definition policy improvement involves change, it is fair to ask: how \emph{much} change is in fact expected?
 In other words: if we could isolate all other effects, like approximation and noise, how much policy change would still remain?

-In Section~\ref{sec:catch} we already touched on this subject with the experiments on Catch using value iteration.
+In Section~\ref{sec:catch} we already touched on this subject with the experiments on \textsc{Catch} using value iteration.
 In this section we revisit the question and try to provide a more definite answer to it.
 As it turns out, and perhaps not surprisingly, the answer to this question seems to be very domain dependent.
 The expected amount of policy change that is inherent to dynamic programming can vary significantly from one environment to the other.

-To illustrate this point, we now describe a simple setting that does not involve any approximation or noise and yet we see a large amount of policy change happening.
-For simplicity, we will focus on policy evaluation.
-Given the value function of a policy $\pi$, $q_\pi$, we compute the greedy policy with respect to $q_\pi$, $\pi'$, and monitor the changes in the greedy policy induced by the intermediate functions as we move from $q_\pi$ to $q_{\pi'}$.
+To illustrate this point, we now describe a simple policy evaluation setting that does not involve any approximation, incremental learning, or noise; and yet we see a large amount of policy change happening.
+Given the value function $q_\pi$ of a policy $\pi$, we compute the greedy policy $\pi'$ with respect to $q_\pi$, and monitor the changes in the greedy policy induced by the intermediate functions as we move from $q_\pi$ to $q_{\pi'}$.

 To describe our example precisely, we will need two concepts.
 First, we define the \emph{greedy operator} $g: \Qspace \rightarrow \Pi$ as

 where $q$ is an arbitrary function in $\Qspace$ and ties are broken in an arbitrary, but consistent, way.
 It will also be convenient to introduce the \emph{Bellman operator} of a policy $\pi$ as